BioShock: Plot

 In 1960, the protagonist, Jack, is a passenger on a plane that crashes in the Atlantic Ocean.
-As the only survivor, Jack makes his way to a nearby lighthouse that houses a bathysphere terminal, which takes him to Rapture.
-Jack is contacted by Atlas via radio and is guided to confront the perils of the ruined city.
+The only survivor, Jack makes his way to a nearby lighthouse; inside is a bathysphere that takes him to Rapture.
+Jack is contacted via radio by Atlas, who helps guide him through the ruined city.

-Atlas requests Jack's help in stopping Ryan, directing him to a docked bathysphere where he says Ryan has trapped his family.
+Atlas requests Jack's help in saving his family, who he says are in a docked bathysphere.
 When Jack first encounters the Little Sisters, Atlas urges him to kill them to harvest their ADAM.
-Still, Dr. Tenenbaum intervenes and insists Jack should spare them, providing him with a plasmid that can remove the sea slug from their bodies and free them of their brainwashing.
-Jack eventually works his way to the bathysphere, but Ryan destroys it before Jack can reach it.
-Infuriated, Atlas has Jack fight his way through various districts toward Ryan's lair, forcing Jack to contend with Rapture's deranged citizens along the way: such as the mad surgical doctor J.S.
-Steinman and insane artist and musician Sander Cohen.
+Dr. Brigid Tenenbaum intervenes and insists Jack should spare them, providing him with a plasmid that can remove the sea slug from their bodies and free them of their brainwashing.
+Jack works his way to the bathysphere, but Ryan destroys it before Jack can reach it.
+Infuriated, Atlas has Jack fight his way through various districts toward Ryan's lair, forcing Jack to contend with Rapture's deranged citizens along the way, such as the surgical doctor J.S.
+Steinman and artist and musician Sander Cohen.